AdobeDocs/experience-manager-65.en/help/communities/demo-mongo.md

 ## Test {#test}

-To test and verify the MongoDB common store, post a comment on the publish instance and view it on the author instance, as well as view the UGC in MongoDB and Solr:
+To test and verify the MongoDB common store, post a comment on the publish instance and view it on the author instance, and view the UGC in MongoDB and Solr:

 1. On the publish instance, browse to the [Community Components Guide](http://localhost:4503/content/community-components/en/comments.html) page and select the Comments component.
 1. Sign in to post a comment: